JosephiusX/React-Andrew/README.md

             }

 we learned that our components can render jsx meaning they can render other components.
 That allows us to create the nested structure we need for our applications.

+28. Component Props

+props are the core of how components communicate with each other

+        - similar to html props as they are key value pairs.

+        EXAMPLE:
+            - we can add "title="Test value" to <Header /> in IndecisionApp

+            - in header we can use it by using this before the return statememt: console.log(this.props)

+The value in the nested <Header /> are logged to the console

+left off at 2:34